eried/ArduboyCollection/README.md

 ![Demo](/demo.jpg)

 ## Submit your game
-1. Fork this repo (If you do not get what this step means, check: https://community.arduboy.com/t/big-asteroids/5994/7)
+1. Fork this repo (If you do not get what this step means, stop now and follow: https://community.arduboy.com/t/big-asteroids/5994/7)
 2. Create a new unique folder (case insensitive) for your game under an existent category folder (i.e. Arcade, RPG, etc)
 3. Inside your folder, place: